wolfworldwidedigital/mattermost/webapp/platform/eslint-plugin/README.md

 ### use-external-link

-Ensures that any link which opens a URL outside of Mattermost using `target="_blank"` uses the `ExternalLink` component.
+Ensures that any link which opens a URL outside of Cusmato using `target="_blank"` uses the `ExternalLink` component.

 Examples of **incorrect** code for this rule:
 ```javascript